 The Constantine and Patricia Mavroyannis Scholarship

-The Constantine and Patricia Mavroyannis Scholarship is open to graduate students who are either Greek or of Greek heritage and are enrolled in a PhD program in either theoretical physics or physical chemistry in the Faculty of Science at a North American university.
-The scholarship is in the amount of $5,000 and is awarded on an annual basis in the fall semester.
+The Constantine and Patricia Mavroyannis Scholarship is open to graduate students who are either Greek or of Greek heritage and are enrolled in a PhD program in either theoretical physics or physical chemistry in the faculty of science at a North American university.
+The $5,000 scholarship is awarded on an annual basis in the fall semester.

-The purpose of the Constantine and Patricia Mavroyannis Scholarship is to recognize the importance of education – specifically, to reward and encourage educational achievement by Hellenes in the fields of physics and chemistry and thereby support Hellenic contribution to the global scientific community.
+The purpose of the Constantine and Patricia Mavroyannis Scholarship is to recognize the importance of education.
+Specifically, it aims to reward and encourage educational achievement and support Greeks’ contributions to the global scientific community.

 Katerina Chatziioannou, Montana State University